Oklahoma has more man-made lakes than any other state and more than a million surface acres of water.

 and fishing piers with information on camping, boating, waterskiing and sailing areas throughout the state with detailed info on amenities, contact info and more.

-Lake Eufaula Association - Here's the official web site, featuring pictures and guides to fishing, boating, camping, dining and lodging.
+Visit Lake Eufaula - Here's the official web site, featuring pictures and guides to fishing, boating, camping, dining and lodging.

 Oklahoma Land of Lakes - Read a great narrative on the state's major lakes including its largest, Lake Eufaula, and its oldest, Lake Texoma, with anecdotes and history, amenities and special characteristics.